ResetMeNow/DAW/BAE/Tareas/Unidad3/Tarea-9 Lenguajes de definiciónconsulta y manipulación de información en Base de Datos (Trabajo con join y funciones matemáticas).md

 SELECT a.nombre AS alumno, a.direccion
 FROM Inscripciones i
 JOIN Alumnos a ON i.id_alumno = a.id;
+--LEER-- Así sería la consulta si me ciño en lo que se pide, aunque no devuelve nada.
+SELECT a.nombre AS alumno, c.direccion
+FROM Inscripciones i
+JOIN Alumnos a ON i.id_alumno = a.id
+JOIN Clases c ON i.id_clase = c.id;

 5 - Obtener el nombre del alumno y el nombre de la clase junto con el profesor.
 SELECT a.nombre AS alumno, c.nombre AS clase, c.profesor